ochsenfeld-lab/adaptive_sampling/docs/source/sampling_tools.rst

         #...,                       # Additional inherited keyword arguments from the `EnhancedSampling` class.
     )

+A variant of the OPES method is `OPES_Explore`, which is designed to maximize sampling of the CV space.
+Exploration can come to halt if the algorithm discovers a new meta-stable state in an already explored CV region for a suboptimal variable.
+This would not lead to a significant change in the normalization factor Zn , which should refer to the exploration history and contribute to pushing the system out of local minima.
+In the case of exploring a already sampled space, the bias needs to change, so that an exit can effectively be accelerated.
+With OPESexplore, the bias is built from an on-the-fly estimate of the sampled distribution where for this variant the target distribution :math:`p^{target}(\xi)= p^{WT}(\xi)` is well tempered.
+This altered target distribution leads to a sacrifice in convergence efficiency and can even prevent the system from converging to the correct PMF.
+It can be used to sample an unknown CV space efficiently when accuracy is not the primary concern, but rather the exploration of the CV space.
+Then again, OPES can be used to refine the sampling and provide accurate results.

 For more information on OPES and OPES explore, refer to the original publications:
     * OPES: https://doi.org/10.1021/acs.jpclett.0c00497
     * OPES_Explore: https://doi.org/10.1021/acs.jctc.2c00152